shrenidhi28/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+##  C.Shrenidhi
+## 212223040196

-# Uploading temperature sensor data in Thing Speak cloud
+#  EXP3: Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.